abouthalf/abouthalf.com/src/md/projects.md

 I think a digital painting can be more than pixels on a screen.
 It can be responsive, filling its rectangular container.
 It can respond to your touch or your mouse.
 I like to experiment with digital paintings-as-websites which are slightly interactive.

-These projects should work reasonably well in most modern web browsers, excluding Microsoft Edge.
+These projects should work reasonably well in most modern web browsers.

 ## [Shtacks](http://shtacks.com)